MOSES * EGYPT * SPAETH

 An attempt has, however, been made to find a solution to the dissension and problems in research about Moses and the authorship by simply, as has already been mentioned, eliminating Moses by rendering him non-existent and thus merely a constructed mythical figure.
 In this way the Assassination of Moses - set up by his contemporary Egyptian opposition, and later to a certain extent by ancient biblical editors - has been repeated today!

-Much intensive research for essential historical data, human knowledge, and spiritual information in the ancient myths - done by, among others, Freud's anthropological circle - seems thus neglected.
-For a long time such attitude was often to be seen among the theologians.
+Much intensive researching for essential historical data, human knowledge, and spiritual information in the ancient myths - carried out also by Freud's anthropological circle - seems thus neglected.
+For a long time such a dismissive attitude was often to be seen among theologians.

-Much of the collected unusual knowledge we owe to those élite researchers of this early period - involved experts who from older vanishing cultures often in the last minute obtained to contain and preserve a special knowledge about man.
+Much of the collected unusual knowledge we owe to those élite researchers from this early period who from older vanishing cultures, often at the last minute, managed to obtain and preserve a special knowledge about man.

-Many of the early researchers' works have become priceless which is the reason for the fact that whole annual volumes of, for instance, German scientific journals dating back to 1920'es are being photographic reprinted - often by American University Publishers.
-Thus, today we can benefit from the inspiration by the meeting with the earlier cultures and their physical and spiritual world picture - as it already provided Freud, and his circle, with the amazing material for studying and insight. pspiritual world picture.
+Many of the early researchers' works have become priceless which is twhy the fact that whole annual volumes of, for instance, German scientific journals dating back to the 1920's have been photographically reprinted - often by American university publishers.
+Thus, today we can benefit from the inspiration of this meeting with earlier cultures and their physical and spiritual world picture - just as it also provided Freud and his circle with the amazing material for study and insight.

-For years, Freud was deeply interested in the idolized Moses statue
+For years, Freud was deeply interested in the idolized statue of Moses

 by Michelangelo (1515) in Rome, and described it as "the image of